microsoft/PartsUnlimited/docs/HOL-Fault_Injection_for_Service_Fabric_with_Hackathon_Starter/README.md

 ![](<media/mongo-create.png>)

 **Step 4.** On the next screen specify all the required configuration values as seen below.
+You may need to accept that you are using a preview service if you haven't used this particular service before.
 Note you will need to find an available ID as some names may already be taken.
 Also create a resource group which ties to this lab (e.g. hackathon-sf).

 ![](<media/mongo-config.png>)